britown88/britown88.github.io/_posts/2017-1-24-super-ega-pt-1.md

 What followed was the age of the IBM PC-Compatible Computer.
 Microcomputer manufacturers, in order to compete, created machines that both ran MS-DOS and mimicked the hardware needs of its most popular software.
 By 1983, the market was beginning to fill to capacity with "PC Clones" from companies like Compaq, Tandy/Radio Shack, Hewlett-Packard, and Texas Instruments.
 When supply and the pricetag of the 5150 and its successors failed to meet demand, many users opted for the cheaper alternatives.
 ![](/images/posts/super-ega-pt-1/maccharlie_large.jpg)

-In a flurry of competitive one-ups-manship, the home computing market of the 80's became one in which, for the first time, software developers could begin to rely on a fairly encompassing install-base for the software they wrote.
-Most home computer owners could buy and play your PC DOS game.
+By 1983, IBM was a dominating force to be reckoned with.
+It "devoured competitors like a cloud of locusts."
+This was only further solidified by the release of DOS 2.0 running on the 5150's successor, the XT.
+The XT came equipped with it's own internal hard drive and was more competitively priced.
+By 1984, IBM reported $4 billion in PC revenue, more than most of its competitors that year combined.

+For software developers in the 1980's, the market was becoming, for the first time, a largely uniform one.
+Most computers were either IBMs or could run IBM programs.
+This meant one of the largest install-bases (potential buyers of a given piece of software) that had ever existed.
+As PC sales increased, so did the money in its software, and so did the incentive to make more.

+Not to get ahead of ourselves, it's important to note that this all didn't happen overnight.
+The rise of the PC was perhaps more of a crawl over the course of a decade; a crawl primarily made by businesses and _dads_.
+Compared to Home Computers like the Commodore 64, the IBM PC was _expensive_ at launch.
+It generally failed to make its way into a majority of households in '81 simply because it cost thousands of dollars.
+It's acceptance didn't begin to truly take off until the release of the XT in 1983 and didn't earn it's universal acceptance and permanence until the introduction of VGA in '87 and '88.

+I like to think, however, that its initial boost was helped, if only a little, by the brutal and unsightly death of some other companies.

 #### The Fall of the Home Computer

-Compared to Home Computers like the Commodore 64, the IBM PC was _expensive_.
-It generally failed to make its way into a majority of households in '81 simply because it cost thousands of dollars.
-When I speak of the rise of the PC, it was for all intents and purposes a slow crawl over the course of a decade; a crawl primarily made by businesses and _dads_.
-However, I like to think that the eventual installation of MS-DOS and, later, the Windows PC, as the supreme ruler home computing was helped maybe a little by the brutal and unsightly death of some other companies.

 <img src="/images/posts/super-ega-pt-1/et_pal_2.gif" style="width:300px;display:inline;float:left;padding:25px;">